 Touchpad Module

-The touchpad module consists of a small adapter PCB (shield) that sits on a top mounted controller, and creates the necessary connections to easily use the Cirque 35mm touchpad.
+The touchpad module consists of a small adapter PCB (shield) that sits on a top mounted controller, and creates the necessary connections to easily use an Azoteq TPS43 touchpad.

 Tools